Virtues and DeVices: The 7 Deadly Digital Sins

 I have much to write to you, but I do not want to use paper and ink.
 Instead, I hope to visit you and talk with you face to face so that our joy may be complete.2 John 1:12 (NIV)

-“Paper and ink” was the technology of the first century that allowed people to communicate and connect without being in someone’s personal space.
+“Paper and ink” was the technology of the first century, allowing people to communicate and connect without being in someone’s personal space.
 It was as powerful and revolutionary to their world as digital technology is to ours, but it was limited.

-As long as we are human, there will always be something about face-to-face, eye-ball-to-eye-ball connection and conversation that will be irreplaceable, so overcome the distance of distraction by giving your loved ones your undivided attention.
+As long as we are human, there will always be something irreplaceable about face-to-face, eye-ball-to-eye-ball connection and conversation, so overcome the distance of distraction by giving your loved ones your undivided attention.

 The second Deadly Digital Sin is…